-Associate of Applied Science in Respiratory Therapy
+Associate of Science in Respiratory Therapy

 97 Credits - 20 Months

-The Respiratory Therapy Associate of Applied Science program is 80 weeks in length, the first 30 weeks of which focuses on the acquisition of the knowledge, skills and behaviors suitable for the clinical patient care environment.
-Students earn an Associates of Applied Science degree and may enter the field of Respiratory Therapy upon graduation and the successful

-Completion of the entry-level credentialing exam (CRT) The student is additionally eligible for the advanced level RRT
+The Respiratory Therapy Associate of Science program is 80 weeks in length, the first 30 weeks of which focuses on the acquisition of the knowledge, skills and behaviors suitable for the clinical patient care environment.
+Students earn an Associates of Science degree and may enter the field of Respiratory Therapy upon graduation and the successful completion of the entry-level credentialing exam (CRT) The student is additionally eligible for the advanced level RRT

 exams.
 The graduate may also be required to obtain a state professional license in order to begin work in the profession.